maltalef101/st/README.md

 cd st
 sudo make install
 ```
-Because of the font it uses thatit uses that  I added, you'll need to install `ttf-dejavu`.
+Because of the font it uses that it uses that  I added, you'll need to install `ttf-dejavu`.
 It might be obvious, but `libX11` and `libXft` are required as well.
 Chances are, you have all of this installed already.

 On OpenBSD, be sure to edit `config.mk` first and remove `-lrt` from the `$LIBS` before compiling.